-You should not stop taking valsartan tablets without talking to your healthcare provider.
-These are not all of the possible side effects of valsartan tablets.
+You should not stop taking Valsartan Tablets without talking to your healthcare provider.
+These are not all of the possible side effects of Valsartan Tablets.
 For more information, ask your healthcare provider or pharmacist.

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-How should I store valsartan tablets?
+How should I store Valsartan Tablets?

-- Store valsartan tablets at room temperature between 68°F to 77°F (20°C to 25°C). - Keep valsartan tablets container tightly closed and in a dry place to protect from moisture. - Valsartan suspension is provided in a glass bottle with a child-resistant screw-cap closure. - Store bottles of valsartan suspension at room temperature less than 86°F (30°C) for up to 30 days, orrefrigerate between 35°F to 46°F (2°C to 8°C) for up to 75 days.
+- Store Valsartan tablets at room temperature between 59°F -86°F (15°C -30°C). - Keep Valsartan tablets container tightly closed and in a dry place to protect from moisture. - Valsartan suspension is provided in a glass bottle with a child-resistant screw-cap closure. - Store bottles of Valsartan suspension at room temperature less than 86°F (30°C) for up to 30 days, or refrigerate between 35°F to 46°F (2°C to 8°C) for up to 75 days.

-Keep valsartan tablets and all medicines out of the reach of children.
+Keep Valsartan Tablets and all medicines out of the reach of children.

-General information about the safe and effective use of valsartan tablets.
+General information about the safe and effective use of Valsartan Tablets.

 Medicines are sometimes prescribed for purposes other than those listed in a Patient Information Leaflet.
-Do not use valsartan tablets for a condition for which it was not prescribed.
-Do not give valsartan tablets to other people, even if they have the same symptoms you have.
+Do not use Valsartan Tablets for a condition for which it was not prescribed.
+Do not give Valsartan Tablets to other people, even if they have the same symptoms you have.
 It may harm them.

-You can ask your healthcare provider or pharmacist for information about valsartan tablets that is written for health professionals.
+You can ask your healthcare provider or pharmacist for information about Valsartan Tablets that is written for health professionals.

-What are the ingredients in valsartan tablets?
+What are the ingredients in Valsartan Tablets?